ujen5173/Hashnode-1.0/README.md

   yarn
 ```

-## Installation
+### Setting up the development environment

 - Set up the required environment variables.
-Refer to the .env.example file for the necessary variables.
+Refer to the `.env.example` file for the necessary variables.
 - Create `.env` file in the root directory of the project and add the environment variables with reference to the `.env.example` file.
 - Push the database schema to your PostgreSQL database: `yarn prisma-dev`
 - Start the development server: `yarn dev`
 - Open your web browser and visit **http://localhost:3000**

-## Contributing
+## Contribution

 Contributions are welcome!
 If you would like to contribute to this project, please follow these steps: